sandrorodmun-dotcom/portfolio-interactive-mathematics/README.md

 - **Platform:** GeoGebra
 - **Why GeoGebra?** No installation required for the user.
 - **Additional Skills:** JavaScript (GeoGebra scripting), Python, MATLAB, LaTeX.
-- **Future Directions:** Expanding to cover more areas of pure and applied mathematics and physics, creating supplementary content for different learning styles
+- **Future Directions:** Expanding to cover more areas of pure and applied mathematics and Physics, creating supplementary content for different learning styles

 ---